Verstappen beats Norris to Dutch Grand Prix pole

 "It's going to be an exciting race.
 I'm sure Max will bet having his Sunday drive waving to the fans but hopefully we can have a good fight with Lando and Alex."

-Hamilton complained about being blocked by traffic, and Alpha Tauri's Yuki Tsunoda is under investigation for impeding, but he admitted he simply lacked pace.
+Hamilton complained about being blocked by traffic but he admitted he simply lacked pace.

 "Definitely wasn't great," he said.
 "It will be interesting to see what comes of that [investigation].
 There was a lot of blocking from people.
 It shouldn't be allowed - it's impeding.